alloystorm/dvvr/README.md

 You can fund us through [Patreon](https://patreon.com/alloystorm) or purchase from here https://alloystorm.itch.io/dvvr

 Updates will be published on Patreon first and patrons have access to Pro versions & HD & RT builds depending on your tier.

+## Terms & Conditions
+By using this program, the user agrees that they take full responsiblity for the content that they use with the program and that all the content that are used meet all the legal & copyright requirements.
+The developer of DanceViewerVR does not take any responsibility for the content created or downloaded by the user.

 ## Availability